-Evasion - The students will tasked with a situation to travel from one safe house to another.
+The students will be tasked with a situation to travel from one safe house to another.
 Throughout that day and night, instructors with thick Arabic accents (formerly Russian accents) search the areas in between the houses patrolling the easy routes between areas.

-Escape - When possible, make all efforts to escape your prison cell and the camp.
-It is difficult to do and you will get caught and beat again, but the planning of the escape will give your mind something to do while the enemy plays horrible music, children crying, and repetitive, mind-numbing recordings on loud speaking making it difficult to sleep for very long periods.
+When possible, make all efforts to escape your prison cell and the camp.
+It is difficult to do, and you will get caught and beat again, but the planning of the escape will give your mind something to do.
+At the same time, the enemy plays horrible music, children crying, and repetitive, mind-numbing recordings on loud-speaking, making it difficult to sleep for very long periods.

-The students never forget the simulations and lessons that are taught and the confidence gained may save a life in certain situations.
-The students will gain the technical knowledge, practical experience and personal confidence necessary for worldwide survival and evasion, although no two students are the same and sometimes individuals find themselves out of their element.
+The students never forget the simulations and lessons that are taught, and the confidence gained may save a life in certain situations.
+The students will gain the technical knowledge, practical experience, and personal confidence necessary for worldwide survival and evasion.
+However, no two students are the same, and sometimes individuals find themselves out of their element.

 One thing the students learn is that they are tougher than they once thought and that it’s only human nature to do all that is necessary to stay alive.
 The training that takes place in the remote areas of SERE training opens the window into how to survive when things go from bad to worse.

 The instructors at SERE have combined years of knowledge and experience directly from surviving POWs making this course an invaluable tool for all those that could possibly be in danger of capture by enemy forces.

 In the end, a result of the course is a stronger and more devoted American military member with knowledge that will save their life in just about any situation behind enemy lines that a lone American can experience.